aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 ## Known simplifications and limitations

 This example is for demonstrations purposes and allows you to simulate different phases of the application lifecycle.

-For simplicity, both application code, configuration, and Terraform code are in the same repo.
-Also, we have a single build command that build the Flink application, upload a new JAR to S3, and execute Terraform, regardless of the changes.
+For simplicity, both application code, configuration, and Terraform code are in the same repository.
+Also, we have a single `build.sh` script that builds the Apache Flink application, uploads a new JAR to S3, and executes Terraform, regardless of the changes.

-In a real world CI/CD you probably separate application build and JAR upload, and trigger it only on specific actions (e.g. a Git commit or merge to the application code).
+In a real-world CI/CD you probably separate building the application and uploading the JAR file, and trigger it only on specific actions (e.g. a Git commit or merge to the application code).

-Also, this example uses the build timestamp appended to the JAR file name to "version" it.
-In a real world you should use a JAR naming related to the git commit, or other versioning, that links a unique JAR to a unique state of the code, following any best practices you use for your SDLC.
-We recommend not to overwrite the same JAR file, always using the same name.
+Also, this example uses the build timestamp appended to the JAR file name to *version* it.
+In a real-world application you should use a JAR naming related to the Git commit, or other versioning, that links a unique JAR to a unique state of the code, following the best practices you use for your software development lifecycle (SDLC).
+We do not recommend to overwrite the same JAR file, always using the same name.

 The example also deliberately hardwires the AWS region to keep the example simple.
 The region can be parametrized using some additional parameter and templating mechanism.